nforgeio/neonKUBE/Doc/neonDESKTOP-RELEASE-TEMPLATE.md

-This is a full neonKUBE release intended for internal testing.
-We're activily working towards getting ready for a preview release.
+This is a full neonDESKTOP release intended for internal testing.
+We're actively working towards getting ready for a preview release.

 ## Highlights: